Abortion Laws in Kenya

 Pharmacies provide abortion pills with a written prescription from a doctor

 Private hospitals provide safe abortion services through Obstetricians and Gynecologist

 What is the cost of an abortion in Kenya?

 Safe methods of terminating an early pregnancy or procuring a safe abortions at clinics cost’s between Ksh12000 ($120) and Ksh 20,000 ($200)

 What are the legal and safe drugs available in Kenya?

 - mife-misoprostol (Mifeprex)

 Can I buy abortion pills at a pharmacy in Kenya?

-Who can I contact for additional abortion information or support in India?
+Who can I contact for additional abortion information or support in Kenya?